OCHA-DAP/hdx-python-api/README.md

 To set the dataset date, you pass a start date and end date for a range or just a start date for a single date.
-If the start date has no day or month, then by default if no end date is supplied, the start date will be converted into a range.
-If you do not supply any dates format, the method will try to guess, which for unambiguous formats should be fine.
+If the start date has no day or month, then by default if no end date is supplied, the start date will be converted into a range provided allow_range is True otherwise an exception is raised.
+If allow_range is True, dataset_end_date is supplied and both dataset_date and dataset_end_date lack days and/or months, then a date range will be used from the start date of dataset_date range and the end date of the dataset_end_date range.
+If you do not supply any date format, the method will try to guess, which for unambiguous formats should be fine.

-    dataset.set_dataset_date('START DATE', 'END DATE', 'FORMAT')
+    dataset.set_dataset_date('START DATE', 'END DATE', 'FORMAT', True)

 To retrieve the dataset date or range as a **datetime.datetime** object, you can do: